MIDB-Neuroimaging/neurohub_rtd/docs/cmrr/naxos.md

 ## Naxos
 Data exported from CMRR scanners are usually pushed to the naxos node.
 Naxos is the dicom reciever hosted by CMRR.
 To access data on naxos, you must:

-1. be a registered user of CMRR
+1. Be a registered user of CMRR
-2. have access to CMRR's VPN
+2. Have access to CMRR's VPN
-3. have basic knowledge of the command line
+3. Have basic knowledge of the command line

 !!! note
-    If you don't have CMRR access yet or are not sure if you have VPN access, follow the instructions here.
+    If you don't have CMRR access yet or are not sure if you have VPN access, follow the instructions [here.](../cmrr/user.md){:target="_blank"}

 !!! note
     If you don't know how to use the command line yet or need a refresher, check out the [Unix tutorial](https://andysbrainbook.readthedocs.io/en/latest/unix/Unix_Intro.html){:target="_blank"} at Andy's Brain Book.